 Start with the sites your curriculum actually uses.
 A typical homeschool whitelist includes:

-- Your primary curriculum platform (Mia Academia, Oak Meadow, Easy Peasy, Time4Learning, or similar)
+- Your primary curriculum platform — Time4Learning, Easy Peasy All-in-One Homeschool, Oak Meadow, or similar

-- Google Classroom or a school management portal if you use one
+- Your management portal — Google Classroom if you use it

-- Reference resources you’ve selected (Britannica Kids, National Geographic Kids, DKFindOut)
+- Reference resources: Britannica Kids, National Geographic Kids, DKFindOut

 - Video content, scoped tightly — a specific channel or a curated playlist, not YouTube broadly